Keyboard shortcuts

 Candidate Hunter

-• Requirements: Successful completion of the initial joining process.
+• Successful completion of the initial joining process.

 • Learning the basics of bounty hunting